chbh-opensource/chbh-on-bear/docs/software/python.md

 Python/3.12.3-GCCcore-13.3.0
 ```

-One them modules are loaded, you can activate the virtual environment and edit/run your code, e.g., in an interactive session.
+Once the modules are loaded, you can activate the virtual environment and edit/run your code, e.g., in an interactive session.

 More commonly, you will want to submit a job using to the cluster and run it through a sbatch script.
 An example may look like: